Important Update Regarding our Terms & Conditions:

 What is Habonim Dror?

-Socialist, Zionist, culturally Jewish Youth Movement, Habonim Dror has been at the forefront of Jewish education in the UK and internationally for almost 90 years.
+Habonim Dror is a Socialist, Zionist, culturally Jewish Youth Movement.
+It has been at the forefront of Jewish education in the UK and internationally for over 90 years.

-Habonim, “The Builders”, was created in 1929 in the East End of London, to create a space for Jewish children to gain a strong grounding in Jewish culture and the importance of Israel as a focus for the Jewish world, with chaverim going on to establish a number of kibbutzim in Israel.
+Habonim, “The Builders”, was created in 1929 in the East End of London, as a space for Jewish children to gain a strong grounding in Jewish culture and the importance of Israel as a focus for the Jewish world, with chaverimot going on to establish a number of kibbutzim in Israel.

 Dror, “Freedom”, was formed in 1915 by the secular pioneers of Russian Zionism, who were later on the frontline of the Jewish underground in Poland, participating in the Warsaw Ghetto Uprising.